AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/c-html5-aem-carousel-customizingviewer.md

 }
 ```

-To target devices with different pixel density you need to use CSS media queries.
+To target devices with different pixel density, you must use CSS media queries.
 The following media query block would contain CSS specific to high-density screens:

 ```
 @media screen and (-webkit-min-device-pixel-ratio: 1.5)